Sec 9a (Temporary Visitor Visa)

 - Where previous requests have not been approved.

-If you chose not to apply overseas, once in the Philippines, you will need to apply for your Visa Waiver if you intend to stay more than 30 days.
+If you are not required to or choose not to apply for your visa waiver outside of the Philippines, you will need to apply for it in the Philippines, if you intend to stay more than 30 days.

-You can either attend the Bureau of Immigration Head Office, at Magallanes Drive, Intramuros, Manila or one of the sub-offices listed here.
-The list is a PDF document arranged alphabetically.
+You can either attend the Bureau of Immigration Head Office, at Magallanes Drive, Intramuros, Manila or one of the sub-offices authorised to process this transaction.

 Not sure where your nearest office is, check out this office map